"Nov. 29, 2012 -- It's possible to end the worldwide AIDS epidemic, and a new U.S. plan could make this possibility a reality.

 Experience with efavirenz in subjects who discontinued other antiretroviral agents of the NNRTI class is limited.
 Nineteen subjects who discontinued nevirapine because of rash have been treated with efavirenz.
 Nine of these subjects developed mild-to-moderate rash while receiving therapy with efavirenz, and two of these subjects discontinued because of rash.

-Rash was reported in 26 of 57 pediatric subjects (46%) treated with efavirenz [See ADVERSE REACTIONS].
-One pediatric subject experienced Grade 3 rash (confluent rash with fever), and two subjects had Grade 4 rash (erythema multiforme).
-The median time to onset of rash in pediatric subjects was 8 days.
+Rash was reported in 59 of 182 pediatric subjects (32%) treated with efavirenz [See ADVERSE REACTIONS].
+Two pediatric subjects experienced Grade 3 rash (confluent rash with fever, generalized rash), and four subjects had Grade 4 rash (er ythema multiforme).
+The median time to onset of rash in pediatric subjects was 28 days (range 3-1642 days).
 Prophylaxis with appropriate antihistamines before initiating therapy with ATRIPLA in pediatric patients should be considered.

-Monitoring of liver enzymes before and during treatment is recommended for patients with underlying hepatic disease, including hepatitis B or C infection; patients with marked transaminase elevations; and patients treated with other medications associated with liver toxicity.
+Monitoring of liver enzymes before and during treatment is recommended for patients with underlying hepa tic disease, including hepatitis B or C infection; patients with marked transaminase elevations; and patients treated with other medications associated with liver toxicity [See also Patients Coinfected with HIV-1 and HBV].
 A few of the postmarketing reports of hepatic failure occurred in patients with no pre-existing hepatic disease or other identifiable risk factors [See ADVERSE REACTIONS].
 Liver enzyme monitoring should also be considered for patients without pre-existing hepatic dysfunction or other risk factors.
 In patients with persistent elevations of serum transaminases to greater than five times the upper limit of the normal range, the benefit of continued therapy with ATRIPLA needs to be weighed against the unknown risks of significant liver toxicity [See ADVERSE REACTIONS].

-Convulsions have been observed in patients receiving efavirenz, generally in the presence of known medical history of seizures.
-Caution must be taken in any patient with a history of seizures.
+Convulsions have been observed in adult and pediatric patients receiving efavirenz, generally in the presence of known medical history of seizures.
+Caution must be taken in any patient with a histor y of seizures.

 Patients who are receiving concomitant anticonvulsant medications primarily metabolized by the liver, such as phenytoin and phenobarbital, may require periodic monitoring of plasma levels [See DRUG INTERACTIONS].